GustaveNimant/mon-premier-projet/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+This project is copied from [OpenClassRooms.com] (https://openclassrooms.com/fr/courses/4668271-developpez-des-applications-web-avec-angular)

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+## in Root directory mon-premier-projet/ run :

+   `npm install`

+This will install the directory **node-modules/**

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.